38F Force Support Officer

 Component Availability

 The public page lists Active Duty, Air Force Reserve, and Air National Guard for 38FX.
-That makes this a flexible option for officers who want part-time service later.
+That makes this a flexible option for officers who want part-time service later or who prefer to start their careers in a reserve component and transition to active duty over time.

 Civilian Integration